Student Conduct Code

 Individuals who join together to share common interests and purposes also collectively share a common responsibility.
 They must ensure that individual members, alumni, and guests or groups of members reflect favorably upon their organization.
 A group cannot ignore or escape its responsibility for the action of its members.
 The committing of any offenses by a group or a failure of an organizing group to exercise preventative measures relative to violation of the Student Conduct Code by their members shall constitute a group offense.
 Any group may be held accountable for the action of its members if such activities are related in any way to the group.
 Individuals may also be held accountable for their actions when their group faces charges for a violation.
 Moreover, it must be understood that while special interest groups are viewed as worthwhile components of the educational experience, the College will encourage and recognize such groups only so long as the actions of their members are consistent with the College’s mission and expectations.

 In addition to the sanctions already listed, the sanctions listed below may also be used as organizational sanctions.
 More than one of these sanctions may be imposed for any single vio- lation.
 Any violation of the Student Conduct Code by members of a student organization may result in both the organization and members involved in the behavior to be subject to judi- cial/student conduct action.

 The College reserves the right to levy fines in addition to taking judicial/student conduct action according to the sanctions listed below.

 Community service involves service projects within the College or the greater community.

-A written directive to replace or make specific compensation for property of the College or any person which was damaged, destroyed, or misused.
+A written directive to replace or make specific compensation for property of the College or any person that was damaged, destroyed, or misused.

 An organization will be placed “On Warning” for a specified period of time with the understanding that subsequent misconduct will result in additional judicial/student conduct action.